stevedeine/Cancer-Research/README.md

 3. **Real-World Deployment**: Adapting the framework for clinical workflows to support personalized oncology care.

 The results underline the potential of radiomics and machine learning to transform cancer diagnostics and treatment planning, providing actionable insights for patient care.

 ---

-Cross-validation was employed to ensure model robustness and prevent overfitting.

----